 Leave a blank line between references.

-Researchers publish the results of their work in a variety of forms - reports, books, periodicals and journals and on the World Wide Web.
+Researchers publish the results of their work in various forms, including reports, books, periodicals, journals, and on the World Wide Web.
 The way in which the source is cited in the reference list depends on the form of publication as indicated in the examples that follow.
+Please note that the format of this website does not allow hanging indents.
+Your reference list should be formatted with hanging indents.

 Notes: